IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/search.md

 ## API References

 In this article we implemented our own search bar for the `{ComponentName}` with some additional functionality when it comes to navigating between the search results.
-We also used some additional Ignite UI for {Platform} components like icons, chips and inputs.
+We also used some additional {ProductName} components like icons, chips and inputs.
 The search API is listed below.

 `{ComponentName}` methods:
 -   `FindNext`